apavlovics/lobby-api/README.md

 ## Configuration

-The default configuration is stored in the *src/main/resources/application.conf* file.
+The default configuration is stored in the *application.conf* files.

 ## Testing